dgroomes/my-software/nushell/README.md

   bootstrap a Bash environment and call all the many Bash-based initialization things like `brew shellenv` and then `exec` `nu`.
 Plus, I don't think it's feasible or wise to stop understanding Bash.
 It will remain an important piece in my environment for a long time, side-by-side Nushell.
+* [ ] I'm not getting file completions when using `cat`, and maybe other commands.
+Not sure what's going on.
+UPDATE: Ok I think it's the fact that Nushell can't differentiate between when the external completion shows confidence in having no completions vs. the completer not supporting completions for that command.
+At least I think that's what happens, I didn't find this in the docs/issues/code but I'd like to.
+It makes sense. `cat` doesn't have completions in Bash and I see the `bash one-shot-bash-completion.bash "cat "` actually throws an error
+  * > /opt/homebrew/Cellar/bash-completion@2/2.13.0/share/bash-completion/bash_completion: line 3120: compopt: not currently executing completion function
+  * First I'll address the error.
+Does the script "go too far" and should be stopped much earlier than the error shows up?
+Is it a simple check?
+* [x] DONE Improve robustness of the 'one-shot-bash-completion.bash' script.
+Better error handling, more notes, use `_comp_load` instead of `_comp_complete_load` because its more direct and the exit code can be keyed off of.
+I think maybe there was a change in 'bash-completion', but either way, these changes are good.

 ## Reference